solidfi/vgs-show-web/README.md

 | VGS-Vault-ID        | vgs vault id |
 | card-Id             | solid card id |
 | show-token          | Show token you can get it from api |

+Note: The VGS Org and vault ID's required for implementing the sample code can be requested via a Solid help desk ticket.